Maritime Museum of San Diego

 And no trip to San Diego would be complete without a walk through the historic Gaslamp Quarter, where San Diego’s colorful past mixes with the hustle and bustle of the modern city and walking tours are designed for both adults and children.

-For a true step back in time, a day trip to Coronado and the Hotel del Coronado is certainly worth your while.
-Built in 1888, and boasting signature red turret roofs, this San Diego landmark has a fascinating and colorful history complete with celebrities, royalty, a resident ghost and oodles of intrigue.
+If you like your history with a dose of celebrity, a day trip to Coronado and the Hotel del Coronado is certainly worth your while.
+Built in 1888, and boasting signature red turret roofs, this San Diego landmark has a colorful history complete with celebrities, royalty, a resident ghost and oodles of intrigue.

-To kick off a tour of San Diego’s missions, head a few miles inland to the Presidio Park to visit the Junipero Serra Museum, which showcases California’s first mission, the Presidio (fort), and a narrative on the area’s original inhabitants, the Kumeyaay Indians.
+To kick off a tour of San Diego’s missions, head a few miles inland to the Presidio Park to visit the Junipero Serra Museum, which showcases California’s first mission, the Presidio (fort), and the story of the Kumeyaay Indians, the area’s original inhabitants.
 Further North is the Mission Basilica San Diego de Alcala, considered the mother of the 21 missions that line the California coast.
 At the tip of San Diego’s North County, in the community of Oceanside, you’ll find the Mission San Luis Rey de Francia established in 1798.

 For an exhilarating lesson in San Diego’s military history, head over the U.S.S.
 Midway Museum, aboard one of America’s longest-serving aircraft carriers.
 Roam through the ship and 25 restored aircraft.
 Feel the surge of patriotism and pride for America’s military service members as you experience what 225,000 Midway sailors felt aboard this “city on the sea.”

 A great day trip for families is San Diego’s East County community of Julian.
 Founded as a gold town and stage coach stop, several real mines are available for touring and panning for gold.
 The town is also well known for its sweet apples and home-made apple pie.